aneeqaf/Quantum-Simulation/QuantumSim/python_scripts/README.md

 **Optional options**

 * **--max_procs** : same as the value set in dist_sim.py.
 (Must be set if running trial batches )
+* **--save_checkpoint_to_file** : takes as argument an integer between 0 and 2.
+Each integer implies the following which in turn affect the memory usage reported:
+	* 0 : do not save any checkpoint to file
+	* 1 : save only the checkpoint before ranges to file
+	* 2 : save both the checkpoints to file
+Default value is 0.

 ##### Example runs: